 Ray Jia

-Research Head, China World Gold CouncilChina’s gold market in October: seasonality and COVID disruptions weighed on wholesale gold demand
+Head of Research (Asia Pacific, ex-India) and Deputy Head of Trade Engagement (China) World Gold CouncilChina’s gold market in October: seasonality and COVID disruptions weighed on wholesale gold demand

 Gold’s price divergence continued: the Shanghai Gold Price Benchmark PM (SHAUPM) in RMB rose by 1%, while the LBMA Gold Price AM in USD saw a 2% fall in October.